 VAT on services

-If you are supplying services to the UK post-Brexit, different place of supply rules for Value-Added Tax (VAT) on services may apply.
+the UK (including Northern Ireland), different place of supply rules for Value-Added Tax (VAT) on services apply.

 The place of supply rule to be applied depends on whether the customer is a business or a consumer.